oomensusan/Conv-attentionViT/README.md

 **Conv-attention ViT**
 Conv-Attention Vision Transformer (CA-ViT) for the classification of lung thoracic diseases from chest X-ray images.
 The proposed technique is presented in Figure 2.
 There are three steps in the proposed methodology: data augmentation, image pre-processing and classification using proposed model CA-ViT.
 This paper will be focusing on classification of thoracic abnormalities namely: Aortic enlargement, Atelectasis, Pneumothorax, Cardiomegaly, Consolidation, Nodule/Mass, Pleural thickening, Lung Opacity, Other lesion, Infiltration, Pleural Effusion, Calcification, Pulmonary fibrosis and ILD.
 These thoracic abnormality chest X-ray images are found in VinDr-CXR dataset [34], Chest X-ray14 dataset [50], CheXpert dataset [29] and PadChest dataset [5].
 In this work, chest X-ray images are taken from all these datasets as each dataset is highly class imbalanced.

+This has been done by using datasets available in Kaggle.

 ## Citing DeepVit

 ```